 Plus, Square offers some of the most affordable POS options on the market—with a free hardware and a free software option, the only unavoidable cost with Square will be a payment processing fee.

 And unless you manually key in a card payment, this processing fee will only cost you 2.75% of the transaction value.

 Another top alternative to Intuit merchant services for you to consider is Clover POS systems.

 Just like Square, Clover offers fully integrated POS systems that allow you to access payment processing, point of sale hardware, and point of sale software, all in one bundle.

-Unlike Square, though, most of Clover’s point of sale systems won’t require you to have or invest in a smart device.
+Unlike Square though, most of Clover’s POS systems won’t require you to have or invest in a smart device.